 This respondent noted that successful models exist for intergenerational homes and, moreover, that Rapid City needs to pursue this model.
 According to the respondent, "(t)he harsh reality is that many Native families are already living this way, but without the many benefits of intentionally designed intergenerational homes.
 In Rapid City presently, less advantaged families have to go to slum lords who won't cause a problem for tenants with multi-generational family members staying in their home without permission according to their lease.
-Seeking lower-end housing that is out of compliance with city regulations is often the only option for families who are out of compliance with leases because of the high number of family members living in one housing unit.
+Seeking lower-end housing that is out of compliance with leases because of the high number of family members living in one housing unit.
 Under this structure, adult children and grandchildren have to hide in their own homes and around the neighborhood to avoid harm to the family - to the seniors who often rent."

 A separate elite interviewee noted that a higher proportion of native grandparents are raising grandchildren.
 They estimated that the rate of Native seniors with responsibility for small children to be considerably higher than seniors in Rapid City generally.
 The respondent questioned whether native seniors could receive more support to enhance the lives of inter-generational residents.
-They stated that Title VII Indian Education Program gives resources to Rapid City to facilitate multigenerational interaction and support, but were unsure whether Rapid City had fully taken advantage of this and other funding opportunities to assist Native seniors and their families.
+They stated that Title VII Indian Education Program gives resources to Rapid City to facilitate multi-generational interaction and support, but were unsure whether Rapid City had fully taken advantage of this and other funding opportunities to assist Native seniors and their families.